subhadig/subhadig.github.io/_posts/2020-11-28-preview-markdown-files-from-vim-the-easy-way.md

 supported by the native vim package manager (which I use to manage the handful of vim plugins that I use).
-So instead I wrote my own solution which is simple, does not depend on external dependencies that I wouldn't otherwise have in your system and gets the job done.
+So instead I wrote my own solution which is simple, does not depend on external dependencies that I wouldn't otherwise have in my system and gets the job done.
 And it only shows how powerful an editor vim is.